synctree/suitcase/README.md

 ### Pull requests/issues

-Please submit any useful pull requests through GitHub.
+Please submit any useful pull requests through GitHub, preferably to the `develop` branch in the repo.
 If you find any bugs, please report them with the issue tracker!
 Thanks.